POSFAI LAB

 Rebecca Kim-Yip, Ph.D.

 Rebecca received her PhD from the University of California, San Francisco.
 She is broadly interested in how isogenic populations of cells acquire heterogeneous patterns of fate during development and the signaling pathways that control this process.
-In collaboration with the Toettcher Lab, Rebecca is using optogenetics to probe the signaling dynamics during cell fate acquisition in the early mouse embryo.
+Rebecca is using optogenetics to probe the signaling dynamics during cell fate acquisition in the early mouse embryo.
 Outside of the lab she enjoys discussions about model organisms, knitting and playing her violin.

 Picture